-Steak Fajita Quesadillas are the perfect way to bring Mexican cuisine to your kitchen.
+Steak Fajita Quesadillas are the perfect way to bring Mexican style cuisine to your kitchen.
 Upgrade to ribeye and make an easy fajita seasoning for fabulously tender and flavorful meat.
-This fun twist on the classic dish will have your family and friends asking for more

 I rarely, if ever, ate Mexican food growing up.
-Which is funny, because we lived very close to a large, predominantly Hispanic area.
 Fast forward to my move to Oklahoma…my first week on the job was the Big 12 basketball tournament in OKC, and we ate Mexican food at least three times in a four-day period.

 WHY THIS RECIPE WORKS

 - You get all of the flavors of traditional fajitas, inside of tortillas